shinganEuler/vscode-unity-debug/README.md

 ## Unity Debugger Extension for Visual Studio Code

+**NOTE:** This is a fork of an original Unity debugger extension and should be considered as Preview version of [Unity debugger](https://marketplace.visualstudio.com/items?itemName=Unity.unity-debug) extension.
+See [here](https://github.com/Unity-Technologies/vscode-unity-debug/issues/183) for the reasons of fork creation.
+Please refer to this [repo](https://github.com/deitry/vscode-unity-debug) for actual source code of extension.

+---

 This extension is not officially supported by Unity Technologies.

 Use Visual Studio Code to debug your Unity C# projects.